A Zero Trust Guide for Azure AD

 In today’s digital world—especially with the additional remote work taking place under shelter-at-home practices—it’s crucial to have a strong security framework.
 We’ve discussed before how a Zero Trust policy provides solid protection against attacks.
 But implementing this practice does take extra work.
-Let’s go over some guidelines that can help get you started with this vigilant security model by looking at its core principles and how they would play out within a Microsoft Azure Active Directory (AD) service.
+Let’s go over some guidelines that can help get you started with this vigilant security model by looking at its core principles and how they would play out within a Microsoft Azure Active Directory (AD) service, using Azure AD Connect if necessary.
 Here’s a Zero Trust guide for Azure AD.

 Three Principles of Zero Trust